Pre-Law Advising Center at UT Dallas

 - Help students navigate the financial aid process

-- Help unsuccessful applicants evaluate their applications and devise a reapplication strategy
+- Advise unsuccessful applicants on a reapplication strategy